uscuni/streetscape/Readme.md

 ## Repository workflow

-If you commit changes in any of the four notebooks, please begin the commit message with the corresponding number of the method (eg. 04 Cleanup of imports)
+If you commit changes in any of the four notebooks, please begin the commit message with the corresponding number of the method (eg. 04 Cleanup of imports).

 ## Status